DAG-width is PSPACE-complete: Introduction

 In this work we concentrate on \dagw.
 It distinguishes itself in its particularly simple definition.
 DAG decompositions have a clear structure and the definition of the cops and robber games characterising \dagw is a straight forward and natural generalisation of the corresponding game for \tw.
 However, we show some disadvantages of \dagw.

-A crucial task in designing efficient algorithms on graphs where some width is bounded is to find a decomposition of the given graph of small width.
-Such decompositions, usually trees or DAGs, are used to solve the problem recursively following the decomposition.
+A crucial task in designing efficient algorithms for some problems on graphs where some width is bounded is to find a decomposition of the given graph of small width.
+Such decompositions, usually trees or DAGs (directed acyclic graphs), are used to solve some problem recursively following the decomposition.
 For \tw and \dtw one can decompose the graph in fixed parameter tractable time.
-For \dw and for \kw such algorithms are not known, but there is always a decomposition of polynomial size, so it can be found non-deterministically.
+For \dw and for \kw such algorithms are not known, but there is always a decomposition of polynomial size, so it can be found at least non-deterministically.
 Only the complexity of \dagw was left as an open problem as it was not known whether every digraph has a decomposition of polynomial size.

-Surprisingly, in this paper we show that deciding the \dagw of a digraph is not only not in \np (under standard complexity theoretical assumptions), it is in fact \pspace-complete.
+We show here that deciding the \dagw of a digraph is not only not in \np (under standard complexity theoretical assumptions), it is in fact \pspace-complete.
 In terms of the \dagw game this exhibits the worst case complexity of such games.
-This result is quite unexpected and especially surprising as such a high complexity was to date only exhibited by a form of graph searching games called \emph{domination games} (see \cite{FominKM03,FominGT11,KreutzerOrd09}).
+This result is quite unexpected and especially surprising as such a high complexity was to date only exhibited by a form of cops and robber games called \emph{domination games} (see \cite{FominKM03,FominGT11,KreutzerOrd09}).
 In these games, each cop not only occupies his current vertex (as in other such games) but a whole neighbourhood of fixed radius, which essentially allows to simulate set quantification making the problem \pspace-complete.
-The \dagw game, however, is to the best of our knowledge the only graph searching game with the usual capturing condition that exhibits such a complexity.
+The \dagw game, however, is to the best of our knowledge the only cops and robber game with the usual capturing condition that exhibits such a complexity.

-With the same proof technique we also show that there are classes of graphs for which any DAG decomposition of optimal width must contain a super-polynomial number of bags.
+With the same proof technique we also show that there are classes of graphs for which any DAG decomposition of optimal width contains a super-polynomial number of bags.
 (If \np${}\not={}$\pspace, this would follow from the previous result, but we show this unconditionally.)
-Furthermore, we obtain that there cannot be a polynomial time approximation algorithm for \dagw with only an additive error.
+Furthermore, we obtain that for every $\epsilon\in(0,1)$ there are graphs of DAG-width~$k$ with no polynomial size DAG decomposition of width at most $k+k^{1-\epsilon}$.